swishstats/.github/profile/README.md

-# Welcome to SwishStats 🏀
+# Welcome to Swish Stats 🏀

 Your go-to platform for real-time basketball statistics management, built for leagues that demand professional-grade performance tracking.

 ## 🚀 What We're Building

-SwishStats is a comprehensive basketball statistics platform that brings ESPN-level analytics to every league.
+Swish Stats is a comprehensive basketball statistics platform that brings ESPN-level analytics to every league.
 Whether you're running a local rec league or managing multiple competitive divisions, we've got you covered with:

 - **Real-time Game Tracking** - Live statistics broadcasting with WebSocket technology
 - **Advanced Analytics** - PER, True Shooting %, Usage Rate, and 20+ other metrics